mirage/mirage-www/tmpl/wiki/install-opam.md

 {{
 $ opam init
-$ opam repo add dev git://github.com/mirage/opam-repo-dev
+$ opam remote add mirage-dev git://github.com/mirage/opam-repo-dev
 }}

 The first command initialises OPAM and adds the `default` repository to your package list.
-The second one is a `dev` remote that contains bleeding-edge packages that have not yet been released, but are directly available as git repositories.
+The second one is a `mirage-dev` remote that contains bleeding-edge packages that have not yet been released, but are directly available as git repositories.
 Whenever you issue an `opam update`, it will automatically attempt to upgrade those git repositories and recompile any dependencies as required.

 {{
 $ eval `opam config -env`
 # add the above line to your ~/.profile
-$ opam --verbose install mirage-www
+$ opam install mirari
 }}

 You now need to append the path to the OPAM installation to your system `PATH`.